 Norman J. Bizon, PA-C, CTH®

-Hello, my name is Norman and I'm Physician Assistant.
+Hello, my name is Norman and I'm a Physician Assistant.
 Medicine is my calling and travel is my passion.

 From Surgery to Travel Health